International Caenorhabditis elegans Experiment First Flight-Genomics (ICE-First-Genomics) - 11.22.16

 International Caenorhabditis elegans Experiment First Flight-Genomics (ICE-First-Genomics) investigates the whole-genome microarray analysis of responses to spaceflight in C. elegans.
 C. elegans (nematode worms) are relatively simple organisms that are used as a model for a wide variety of biological processes.
-The ICE-First investigation is a collaborative effort conducted by scientists from several countries which have the opportunity to work as a team to design related experiments that would produce valuable results for scientists across multiple disciplines.Principal Investigator(s)
+The ICE-First investigation is a collaborative effort conducted by scientists from several countries which have the opportunity to work as a team to design related experiments that would produce valuable results for scientists across multiple disciplines.
+Science Results for Everyone

 NASA Ames Research Center, Moffett Field, CA, United States

-National Aeronautics and Space Administration (NASA)Sponsoring Organization
+National Aeronautics and Space Administration (NASA)

-Human Exploration and Operations Mission Directorate (HEOMD)Research Benefits
+Human Exploration and Operations Mission Directorate (HEOMD)

 ISS Expedition Duration

-October 2003 - April 2004Expeditions Assigned
+October 2003 - April 2004

 The precursor to ICE-First (flown during Expedition 8), BRIC-60/C. elegans, flew on STS-107 (Columbia).
 Following the break-up of Columbia upon re-entry into the Earth's atmosphere, the samples were located among debris in East Texas and returned to NASA.

 ICE-First-Genomics is one of several experiments that investigate the effects of spaceflight on a model organism of the nematode worm family (Caenorhabditis elegans) and aims to develop links to human physiology in space.
 The organism chosen for this study is known to be able to mate, reproduce and develop apparently normally during space flight.
 Spaceflight has been recognized to produce specific physiological responses, including radiation damage repair in response to cosmic radiation, and muscle atrophy in response to microgravity-induced unweighting (to reduce pressure).
 C. elegans is a round worm or nematode (Phylum Nematoda) measuring around 1mm and is found naturally in soil.
 Its body is composed of 959 cells and includes complete reproductive, nervous, muscular, and digestive systems.
 C. elegans are hermaphrodites (displaying two genders and possessing the ability of self fertilization).
 Its life span is about 2-3 weeks; although, concerning the liquid medium used for this study at 25°, the life cycle is around 5 days.
 The entire genome has been sequenced and consists of 97 million base pairs (compared to the 3,000 million found in the human genome) and around 20,000 genes (compared to the 30,000 that humans have) and an entire library of well characterized mutants are available.
 C. elegans has been used as a model system for various medical pathologies and was the subject of the 2002 Nobel Prize in Medicine or Physiology because the process of programmed cell death or apoptosis was first discovered while studying C. elegans development.
 A number of additional physiological phenomena have been reported, such as immune dysfunction and altered aging that are not well understood at the cellular or molecular level.
 Microarray analysis is an excellent method of screening for both known and novel genes that show altered expression in response to a particular treatment.
 The ICE-First-Genomics experiment involves performing RNA expression analysis using a microarray designed to probe for nearly every gene in the genome.
 Two hypotheses that can be tested directly using microarray data obtained from space flown worms are a) that radiation-repair genes are unregulated, and b) that genes involved in muscle specification and contractility are down-regulated.
 The analysis does not provide information concerning the specific role of any of these genes, but does confirm that genes predicted to show altered expression based on data from mammals are indeed responsive in worms.
-Additional hypotheses concerning worm ?immune? function and aging can also be tested by determining the expression of genes known to be involved in those physiological processes.
+Additional hypotheses concerning worm ‘immune’ function and aging can also be tested by determining the expression of genes known to be involved in those physiological processes.
 These results would provide excellent preliminary data for proposing follow-up spaceflight experiments to examine specific genes in detail.
 Whole-genome analyses provide a useful resource to the entire scientific community, as any researcher considering a particular line of study can check microarray data to determine whether their genes of interest respond to treatment.